etchteam/offline-ux/src/custom-offline-page.md

 ![Articles available to view offline](/assets/custom-offline-page/offline-posts.jpg)

-Popularised by the Chrome dinosaur game, A growing number of websites have approached this by presenting some type of game to interact with whilst on the page.
+Popularised by the Chrome dinosaur game, A growing number of websites have taken this literally by presenting some type of game to interact with whilst on the page completely separate to the rest of the websites content.

 While this is fun, in many cases it's unrealistic to expect that it would be part of a production projects budget.
 It's also more than likely not the most valuable